 A great presenter is constantly aware of what he does in front of the audience.
 If you want to make sure the audience pays full attention, shake off distracting habits.

-Aside from word fillers, you might be unconsciously causing a commotion that can shift the attention from what you’re saying.
+Apart from filler words, you might be unconsciously causing a commotion that can shift the attention from what you’re saying.

 Whether you’re constantly adjusting what you’re wearing or calling to an assistant to skip to a specific slide, it’s the little things that can take the audience out of the experience.